 This option is the most straightforward: if you need a launcher, build one yourself!
 However, keep in mind that the difficulty of building a launcher will depend on your specific needs.
 For example, if your launcher needs to perform network operations, be prepared for a challenge.
 And if you need to manage the installation of your content on a user’s hard drive, that can also be a complex task.

 The reason that network and hard disk operations can be difficult to manage is primarily because of potential failures and how to handle them.
 Without proper failure management, your launcher may work well 95% of the time, but that remaining 5% can cause problems and lead to a high volume of support requests and negative reviews.

 Technologies to consider:

-Another way is to purchase a launcher (or a license to use a launcher) and customize it to your needs.
-It might still need some effort, like learning new technologies and tools.
-Still, you get something already tested with probably many users, and all you need to do is fit it to your requirements.
+Another way to get a launcher is to purchase a license and customize it to meet your needs.
+This option may require some effort, such as learning new technologies and tools, but it offers the benefit of getting a product that has already been tested and used by many users.
+All you need to do is adjust it to fit your specific requirements.

 Let’s try running over some examples.

-The last type is launcher as a service.
-These launchers are usually backed up by a web service that allows configuration and management of most of the launcher-related tasks from the web browser.
+This type of launcher is backed by a web service that offers management of launcher-related tasks from a web browser.
 This includes game version publishing, user management, and purchases.